-The request is to approve modification of the criteria of the Helen DeVitt Jones Fellowship Endowment in Museum Sciences and Heritage Management, as listed below.
-This request has been approved administratively by the president and the chancellor and is recommended for approval by the Board of Regents.
+X.B.1.I.
+TTU: Approve modification of endowment.-The Board approved modification of the criteria of the Helen DeVitt Jones Fellowship Endowment in Museum Sciences and Heritage Management, as listed below.
+This request was approved administratively by the president and the chancellor.